mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-2.md

 *FizzBuzz Data.Semigroup> :t opt_fb
 opt_fb :: (Show a, Integral a) => a -> String
 ```
-So now we can do the exact same thing before, with code that is more sound.
+Now we can do the exact same thing before, with code that is more sound.
 ```
 *FizzBuzz Data.Semigroup> map opt_fb [1 ..
 15]
 ["1","2","fizz","4","buzz","fizz","7","8","fizz","buzz","11","fizz","13","14","fizzbuzz"]
 ```
 We worked out a solution to this problem entirely in the interpreter,
 here's what the function would look like: